ArtPoon/slides/markdown/mbi3100-seqcomp.md

 * Like PAM, there are several BLOSUM matrices for different levels of evolutionary divergence.
 * Unlike PAM, each BLOSUM matrix is derived from its own alignment, rather than being extrapolated from one data-derived matrix.
+  * Used more sequence data than Dayhoff *et al.*
-* BLOSUM62 derived from a "trusted" alignment of protein segments of <62% identity
+* BLOSUM62 derived from a "trusted" alignment of protein segments of <62% identity.
   * Considered to be comparable to PAM250.

 ---